shuaibird/wechat-mpa/README.md

 # start the webpack dev server
 $ npm start

-# build the production release
+# build the production release and generate stats.json file
 $ npm run build

 # js linting check, as the eslint-loader has already been used, this script is mostly used for the webpack config files